Posture Controls

 Add multiple parameters to create more specific filter expressions.

-Review Control Logic and Remediation
+Review a Control

 1. Select a specific control.